CCrashCup/FoV-Sphere/README.md

 Delete mesh.

-Import all the mesh files with the copied FoV value and the copied Width value with the same Height.
+Import all the mesh files with the copied calculated FoV value and the copied calculated Width value with the same Height.

 Done.